Sperm granuloma: Sperm granulomas in animals

 Additionally, sperm granulomas can exist in non-human species such as rats, dogs, horses, fish, etc. Non-human species exhibit the same causes for sperm granulomas, including infection, injury, and trauma to the epididymal region.
-For example, vasectomized rats were seen to also have high prevalence of sperm granulomas post-operation while general populations of rats experienced much lower prevalence of sperm granulomas.
+For example, vasectomized rats were seen to also have a high prevalence of sperm granulomas post-operation while general populations of rats experienced a much lower prevalence of sperm granulomas.
 In the case of sperm granulomas within dogs, their presence is common amongst poorly performed vasectomies.
 This is consistent with the idea that these lesions form at the site where there is trauma or a chance for the sperm to leak outside of the vasa deferentia or epididymis.
 In multiple species, sperm granulomas have also been linked to the success rate of certain procedures such as vasectomy reversals, or vasovasostomy.
 There is also an association between sperm granuloma and antibodies produced against sperm antigens.
-In a case study on sperm granuloma and antisperm antibody count in donkeys, it was found that sperm granuloma resulted in an increase in IgA- and IgG- bound sperm in donkeys.
-They also found donkeys with sperm granuloma had a reduction of sperm motility and reduction of percentage of sperm with an intact plasma membrane.
-But there was no significant damage found in total sperm motility compared to healthy control donkeys.
-The extent to which sperm granuloma and antisperm antibodies affect donkey fertility is still yet to be determined by further research studies.
+In a case study on sperm granuloma and anti-sperm antibody count in donkeys, it was found that sperm granuloma resulted in an increase in IgA- and IgG-bound sperm in donkeys.
+They also found donkeys with sperm granuloma had a reduction of sperm motility and a reduction of the percentage of sperm with an intact plasma membrane.
+However there was no significant damage found in total sperm motility compared to healthy control donkeys.
+The extent to which sperm granuloma and anti-sperm antibodies affect donkey fertility is still yet to be determined by further research studies.